wolfgangwelchofficial-tech/Project-2-btca-revenue-acceleration-product-mix-model/README.md

 Source: Synthetic dataset — data/sales_by_sku_daily.csv

 This visualization highlights revenue concentration across categories, reinforcing the importance of margin-weighted product mix optimization.

+Champagne represents approximately 44% of total revenue in the sample despite lower unit velocity, highlighting revenue concentration and the leverage potential of high-margin categories.
 ---

 ## Decision Framework